Modules

 • (source-dir)/foo.nt that contains the definitions of my-func and other-func

-• (source-dir)/item/bar.nt that contains the definitions of hoge and pohe
+• (source-dir)/item/bar.nt that contains the definitions of baz and qux

 The field preset is used in combination with enable-preset in dependency.

-Suppose we released a module that contains the definition of preset as in the above.
-Also, suppose someone is developing a module MMM and they added our module to MMM's dependency:
+Suppose we released a module that contains the preset definition shown above.
+Also, suppose someone is developing a module MMM and has added our module to MMM's dependencies:

 // module.ens in MMM